rl1987/trickster.dev/tricksterblog/content/post/introducing-gpt3.md

 Let's push this angle of questioning a bit further and introduce what Douglas Hofstadter calls a Strange Loop.

-> **If Zeno is from Crete says that all Cretans are liars, is Zeno lying?**
+> **If Epimenides is from Crete says that all Cretans are liars, is Epimenides lying?**
 >
-> If Zeno is from Crete, is it false that Zeno is from Crete?
+> If Epimenides is from Crete, is it false that Epimenides is from Crete?
 >
-> If Zeno is from Crete, is Zeno from Crete?
+> If Epimenides is from Crete, is Epimenides from Crete?
 >
-> If Zeno is from Crete, is it true that Zeno is from Crete?
+> If Epimenides is from Crete, is it true that Epimenides is from Crete?
 >
-> For example, the following arguments are valid, where “Zeno is from Crete” is a sentence that is true if and only if Zeno is from Crete:
+> For example, the following arguments are valid, where “Epimenides is from Crete” is a sentence that is true if and only if Epimenides is from Crete:
 >
-> Zeno is from Crete.
+> Epimenides is from Crete.
 >
-> Zeno is from Crete.
+> Epimenides is from Crete.
 >
-> Zeno is from Crete.
+> Epimenides is from Crete.
 >
-> Zeno is from Crete.
+> Epimenides is from Crete.
 >
-> Zeno is from Crete.
+> Epimenides is from Crete.
 >
-> Zeno is from Crete.
+> Epimenides is from Crete.
 >
-> Zeno is from Crete.
+> Epimenides is from Crete.
 >
-> Zeno is from Crete.
+> Epimenides is from Crete.
 >
-> Zeno is from Crete.
+> Epimenides is from Crete.
 >
-> Zeno is from Crete.
+> Epimenides is from Crete.

 Well, that went nowhere real quick.